A lot of graphics programs default to 72ppi, which is WAY TOO LOW.

 Typos get expensive when you have to reprint a bunch of shirts.

 Story time: I went to a school with "Heights" in the name.
-I have no idea how many times it's been spelled "Hieghts" over the years, but eons after I was there I continue to hear new horror stories.
+I have no idea how many times it's been spelled "Hieghts" over the years, but 15+ years after I was there I continue to hear new horror stories from people associated with the district.
+Check your spelling.

 Create your art on transparent layers whenever possible!